KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 2.1.1 (22nd July 2022)**
+- Changed purple team color to lime on Battle Royale
+- Added that Serial Killer can't kill close to any team's spawn on Score Battle Royale
+- Added that ghosts can see remaining player's lifes only on All VS All Battle Royale
+- Added two ground sprites to indicate team's spawn on Team and Score Battles
+- Changed Necromancer's revived player's arrow color to green
+- 1 new visor

 **Version 2.1.0 (15th July 2022)**
 - New Gamemode: Battle Royale
 - 11 new hats, 3 new visors and 1 new nameplate